-Why does my Arthur Andrew product smell?
+Why does my Arthur Andrew product smell funny?

-To most, opening an enzyme or probiotic supplement for the first time is uneventful, while a small minority may notice an aroma that they find to be a little off-putting.
+To most, opening an enzyme or probiotic supplement for the first time is uneventful, while others may notice an aroma that they find to be a little off-putting.
 Typically, an off-putting odor coming from anything that we consume immediately makes us think of spoiled or rotten food.
 However, it is important to realize that smell is different to every nose, and what may be off-putting to one may smell quite appetizing to another.
 For instance, one of my wife's favorite foods is french onion soup.
 One night, she ordered her usual appetizer and as soon as it came to the table it almost knocked me out of my chair from the stench of the Gruyere.
 What to her smelled delectable, reminded me more of something akin to unwashed feet.

-Ideally we would love to provide a product that smells and tastes like "imagine I inserted your favorite food here", but the reality is that we formulate our products with health benefits in mind, not taste or smell.
+Ideally we would love to provide a product that smells and tastes like "imagine I inserted your favorite food here", but the reality is that we formulate our products with health benefits in mind, not taste or smell, or appearance for that matter.
 The result can be a product that to some smells like food that has gone bad, but keep in mind this is only due to how the product is made.
 The very thing that makes you think of spoilage, is actually an indicator of it being fresh.
 So how can we help correct this if you are in the small minority that find the product a little stinky?
 Well my answer, as simple as it may sound...
 Don't smell it!